Lsam18/FIM-System/README.md

    - The system will continuously track changes to files in the "files" folder.
    - You'll receive notifications for new files, unchanged files, modified files, and deleted files.

+## Feel free to add your own files to the `files` folder  and create a new baseline.

 ### Folder Structure

 - **"PowerShell Scripting-FIM (File Integrity Monitor)-main":** Main folder containing the FIM system.